-Appropriate clothing If the first snow normally hits before Halloween, then pack the boots.
+Appropriate clothing If the first snow normally hits before Halloween, then pack the winter boots.
 If it usually rains several times a week, a waterproof jacket needs to go along.
-Students going to college far away from home won’t be able to pop in any weekend they choose to swap out clothes.
+Students going to college far away from home won’t be able to pop in any weekend they choose to swap out clothes, so advanced planning matters.

 Snack foods Include favorites in single serving packages because open bags of food lead to bugs.
 Granola bars, chips, cookie packs, dried fruit, nuts, cereal cups, juice boxes/pouches and water bottles can easily be thrown into a backpack, too.
 Of course, check whether a roommate has any serious food allergies before you pack.
 Things like mac ‘n cheese and soups come in easy microwaveable containers, but don’t bring too many because you want your kid to use the dining hall.

 Buy toiletries, etc. during sales at home Helpful when there’s no discount department store near your teen’s college, as one friend found.